 Jonathan Thomas (“JT”) has been Chair of the governing Board since June 2011.
 Prior to that he was a Co-Founding Partner at Saybrook Capital (“Saybrook”), an investment banking and private equity firm based in Santa Monica, California.

-Long interested in the biological sciences, Thomas majored in Biology and History at Yale, where he graduated summa cum laude.
+Long interested in the biological sciences, JT majored in Biology and History at Yale, where he graduated summa cum laude.
 As a George C. Marshall Scholar at Oxford, he then earned a PhD with a medical focus in Commonwealth History.
 He subsequently returned to Yale for a JD at the Yale Law School.
-While there, Thomas retained an involvement with biology by teaching courses on the legal implications of genetic engineering and the impact of disease on history.
+While there, he retained an involvement with biology by teaching courses on the legal implications of genetic engineering and the impact of disease on history.

-Thomas also has a broad knowledge of governmental agencies, having served for seven years each as either member or vice president of the City of Los Angeles Board of Harbor Commissioners and as a member of the Governing Board for the Alameda Corridor Transportation Authority.
+JT also has a broad knowledge of governmental agencies, having served for seven years each as either member or vice president of the City of Los Angeles Board of Harbor Commissioners and as a member of the Governing Board for the Alameda Corridor Transportation Authority.
 In that latter role, he developed a plan to finance the $2.4 billion expansion of the Corridor rail lines from the Ports of Los Angeles and Long Beach to downtown Los Angeles.
 Through this government work and his many years in public finance, he has served at various times as underwriter, financial advisor and issuer of a wide range of tax-exempt and taxable bonds.